 Here’s a newsflash – Facebook isn’t the problem….it is the relationship dynamics and our all too human reactions that get in the way.

-Here are some guidelines to using Facebook without jeopardizing your relationship :
+Here are some guidelines to using Facebook without jeopardising your relationship :

-* Post Safe Topics: Use safe topic posts that won’t strike a cord or can be misinterpreted.
-Safe topics may include what are doing for the day, how your work day is going, or maybe a few of your favorite quotes.
+- Post Safe Topics: Use safe topic posts that won’t strike a cord or can be misinterpreted.
+Safe topics may include what are doing for the day, how your work day is going, or maybe a few of your favourite quotes.